In this page

 - A dual licence enables the holder to drive either a taxi or a private hire vehicle.

-As of March 2020, there were 4,923 licensed taxis in Wales and 5,297 PHVs.
-In comparison, there were a total of 11,952 driver licences issued with ‘Dual taxi/PHV driver licences’ representing 82.3% of the total, and ‘Taxi only licensed drivers’ representing only 2.4%.
+As of March 2021, there were 4,569 licensed taxis in Wales and 4,594 PHVs.
+There was a total of 9,432 driver licences issued with ‘Dual taxi/PHV driver licences’ representing 82.7% of the total licenses, and ‘Taxi only licensed drivers’ representing only 2.4%.
 Taxi licences have been stable for some time while PHVs have increased in recent years.
-The total number of driver licences held in Wales represents a 3.2% decrease on 2019 levels (chart 10).
+The total number of driver licences held in Wales as of March 2021 saw a decrease of 4.6% when compared to the previous year. (chart 10).

-- There were 5,297 private hire fleet licensed vehicles in operation, with 1,831 drivers licensed and 818 operators licensed.
+- There were 4,594 private hire fleet licensed vehicles in operation as of March 2021, with 1,693 drivers licensed and 779 operators licensed.

-- There were 9,839 drivers licensed for both a taxi and private hire vehicle in Wales; with 34.7% of these from the Cardiff and Swansea local authorities.
+- There were 9,432 drivers licensed for both a taxi and private hire vehicle in Wales as of March 2021; 35.5% of these from the Cardiff and Swansea local authorities.

-The number of taxis and private hire vehicles licensed, by local authority, in Wales can be accessed from Statswales.
-Three of the local authorities (Wrexham and Merthyr Tydfil) issued no dual licences and instead licensed taxi drivers and private hire vehicle drivers separately as at 31 March 2020.
+The number of taxis and private hire vehicles licensed, by local authority, in Wales can be accessed from StatsWales.
+Two local authorities in Wales (Wrexham and Merthyr Tydfil) issued no dual licences as at 31 March 2021 and instead licensed taxi drivers and private hire vehicle drivers separately.

 The survey covers only those operators operating local bus services registered with the Traffic Commissioner.